sqlxpert/lights-off-aws/README.md

   or
 - [CloudWatch Logs data centralization](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CloudWatchLogs_Centralization.html)

-...which might already have been configured in your organization.
+...which might already be configured in your organization.

-The love (practically a fetish!) for dashboards, alerts, and reports raises a deeper question.
-Is it _worth_ monitoring EC2 instance and RDS/Aurora database re-starts?
+The fetish for metrics, dashboards, and alerts raises a deeper question.
+Is it _worth_ paging someone over an unsuccessful EC2 instance stop request?
 Probably not!
 If large amounts of money are at stake, you need [AWS Budgets](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-controls.html).
 The thresholds, notifications, and actions you define there cover any and all tools, applications, provisioning processes, and people, not just Lights Off.

 Backups _are_ worth monitoring, but at the point of consumption, not at the point of creation.
-No matter how you create backups, you should be restoring the critical ones automatically and validating the results.
+No matter how you create backups, you should implement an automated process to restore critical ones (the first hourly backup of the day, for example) and validate the results.
 [AWS Backup restore testing](https://docs.aws.amazon.com/aws-backup/latest/devguide/restore-testing.html) solves this problem.

-When your organization becomes large and formal, you will graduate from Lights Off's tag-based backup schedules, with their friendly, local configuration, to central
+When your organization becomes large and formal, you will graduate from friendly, locally-managed `sched-backup` tags to centralized [backup plans](https://docs.aws.amazon.com/aws-backup/latest/devguide/about-backup-plans.html).
-[backup plans](https://docs.aws.amazon.com/aws-backup/latest/devguide/about-backup-plans.html).
 Then, you can use
-[AWS Backup Audit Manager](https://docs.aws.amazon.com/aws-backup/latest/devguide/controls-and-remediation.html) to continuously check your resources, your plans, and (the presence of) your backups.
-This is also a good time to quit, before your job changes from producing software to attending meetings, making charts, and writing reports.
+[AWS Backup Audit Manager](https://docs.aws.amazon.com/aws-backup/latest/devguide/controls-and-remediation.html) to continuously check your resources, your plans, and the presence of your backups.
+(You will still have to validate the backups.)
+Consider quitting before your job shifts from making software to making PowerPoint presentations.

-Employees, consultants, and software vendors who wow you with pretty dashboards should instead be asking whether the information rises to the level of materiality, and whether AWS provides standard ways to gather the information you care about.
+Employees, consultants, and vendors who demonstrate pretty dashboards should instead start by asking what is material to you.
+You should ask whether AWS provides standard ways to gather the information you actually care about.

 </details>